DaoCloud/DaoCloud-docs/docs/en/docs/middleware/postgresql/user-guide/create.md

     <!--screenshot-->

-6. After confirming that the basic information, specification configuration, and service settings are correct, click `Confirm`.
+6. After confirming that the basic information, specification configuration, and service settings are correct, click `OK`.

     <!--screenshot-->